Certificate III in Automotive Body Repair Technology

 Browse other courses

-Certificate III in Heavy Commercial Vehicle Mechanical Technology (AUR31116)
+Certificate III in Heavy Commercial Vehicle Mechanical Technology (AUR31120)

-Repair issues with everything from hydraulic systems to powershift transmissions with the Certificate III in Heavy Commercial Vehicle Mechanical Technology.
+Learn to repair heavy commercial vehicles with the Certificate III in Heavy Commercial Vehicle Mechanical Technology.

-Learn how to repair and maintain cars and light vehicles with the Certificate III in Light Vehicle Mechanical Technology from GOTAFE.
+Learn to repair and service motorcycles with the Certificate III in Motorcycle Mechanical Technology.